pangrr/lexicon/README.md

 # how to get explaination
-An API that to return simple explaination (hint below text).
-Another API to get full explaination (tooltip on selection).
+- An API that to return simple explaination (hint below text) (Google traslation?).

-Google translate API is a good place to start.
+- Another API to get full explaination (tooltip on selection) (Youdao?).